paveljurca/notes/en/bits-0.md

     }
     Ctrl^D

-And in a theme file `$HOME/.config/sublime-text-3/Packages/User/Darkside.tmTheme` you may colorize variables by locating the `Variable` section and having it like:
+And in theme file `$HOME/.config/sublime-text-3/Packages/User/Darkside.tmTheme` you may colorize variables by locating the `Variable` section

     <string>Variable</string>
     <key>scope</key>